 Although no one really needs their kitchen scales to connect to the internet, the way the Drop scale does it makes cooking more fun.
 Your iPhone or iPad becomes the screen (it’s not on Android yet), showing step-by-step visual recipes and helping you measure the right amounts.
 If you want to scale the recipe up or down, or it turns out you’ve run out of something, Drop can handily adjust the other ingredients for you and suggest alternatives.

 The scale itself is attractive and durable, with a wipe-clean finish and no cables.
 The latest update to the app also adds cocktail mixology in the same easy, fun format as the many food recipes.
 It’s a little expensive for scales, but if you’re buying some anyway, Drop is worth the extra.

-Amazon’s can’t lend a pair of hands in the kitchen, but she can save you having to use yours – a lifesaver if you’re in the middle of a particularly sticky bread session.
+Amazon’s Alexa virtual assistant can’t lend a pair of hands in the kitchen, but she can save you having to use yours – a lifesaver if you’re in the middle of a particularly sticky bread session.
 Talk to her with voice commands (takes a bit of getting used to - especially if you’re British) to set multiple timers, check on how long’s left on them, set alarms for specific times, and convert recipe book measurements – like infuriating US cup measurements – into proper metric units, maths-free.

-You can add items to your shopping list by asking her, reorder things from Amazon (handy if you run out of clingfilm mid-cook, for instance), and best of all, take advantage of her huge set of (like apps) to get recipes and drinks pairing ideas.
+You can add items to your shopping list by asking her, reorder things from Amazon (handy if you run out of clingfilm mid-cook, for instance), and best of all, take advantage of her huge set of Skills (like apps) to get recipes and drinks pairing ideas.
 Latest and greatest of those, Amazon Alexa now supports Sonos, so you can request music via Echo and send it anywhere around the house.
 Brown Sugar by The Rolling Stones?
 American Pie, Don Maclean?
 Red Red Wine UB- I’ll stop now.